MagaluCloud/magalu/mgc/cli/docs/iam/Groups/members/update.md

 ---
 # Update

-Update a member's profile in a group.
+Update a member's profile in a group by member-id.

 ## Usage:
 ```